Risk Management

 Responses

-• ● Implementation of measures such as improving vulnerability response, detecting risks through the introduction of remedial products, and constantly monitoring against cyber-attacks
+• ● Implementation of measures such as improving vulnerability response, detecting risks through the introduction of remedial products, security evaluations conducted by external organizations, and constantly monitoring against cyber-attacks

 • ● Strengthening prevention and promoting awareness through regular information security education for all directors and employees in Japan and abroad

-• ● Promote acquisition of “Registered Information Security Specialist” certification to improve the skillsets of our information security staff, and train information security personnel and deploy them to overseas sites
+• ● Promotion of acquisition of “Registered Information Security Specialist” certification to improve the skill sets of our information security staff, and deploy and train information security personnel for work at overseas sites

 Impacts